dressupgeekout/onboarder/README.md

 configuration file takes care of all the gory details.

-## The Configuration File

-Onboarder expects a configuration file -- which must consist of one valid JSON object -- inside a file "config.json".

-  - `"redmine_api_key"`: Your Redmine API key.
-You can find this inside the "My account" page inside your Redmine installation.

-  - `"redmine_uri"`: The URI to your installation of Redmine.

-  - `"redmine_default_project"`: The name of the Redmine project under which these onboarding tickets will be created.

-The `"task_map"` subobject is a mapping from Redmine ID to a list of tasks.

 ## System Requirements

 Onboarder is written in Ruby against the Sinatra framework, so you need a